Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Any llamas in there?

-Or alpacas or whatever they were?
+Or alpacas or whatever?

-Not that I'm seeing.
+Not what I'm seeing.

-Okay, well, not yet.
+Okay, well not yet.

 Exactly.